lmarzen/esp32-weather-epd/README.md

 - The battery can be charged by plugging the FireBeetle ESP32 into the wall via the USB-C connector while the battery is plugged into the ESP32's JST connector.

+  > **Warning**
-- WARNING: The polarity of JST-PH2.0 connectors is not standardized!
+  > The polarity of JST-PH2.0 connectors is not standardized!
 You may need to swap order of the wires in the connector.

 ### Wiring